uiua-lang/uiua-dev/site/text/writing_longer_code.md

 When you first start using Uiua beyond just simple examples and challenges, you will likely encounter difficulty passing more than a couple values around.

 In disallowing named local variables, Uiua asks something of the programmer that most other languages do not.
-It asks that you to re-orient the way you think about data.
+It asks that you re-orient the way you think about data.
 How you refer to it, how it flows through a program.

 If you pay the price of this re-orientation, Uiua offers you a few things in return.